-- The 2013/14 Adjustment budget and 2014/15 Draft Budget priorities and targets, - Tariff increases should be affordable and should generally not exceed inflation as measured by the CPI, except where there are price increases in the inputs of services that are beyond the control of the municipality, for instance the cost of bulk water and electricity. - Ensuring that service delivery and capital projects use labour intensive methods; - Ensuring that service providers use labour intensive approaches; - Supporting labour intensive LED projects; - Participating fully in the Extended Public Works Programme; and - Implementing interns programmes to provide young people with on the job training.
+- The 2014/15 Adjustment budget, priorities and targets, - Tariff increases should be affordable and should generally not exceed inflation as measured by the CPI, except where there are price increases in the inputs of services that are beyond the control of the municipality, for instance the cost of bulk water and electricity. - Ensuring that service delivery and capital projects use labour intensive methods; - Ensuring that service providers use labour intensive approaches; - Supporting labour intensive LED projects;

+- Participating fully in the Extended Public Works Programme; and - Implementing interns programmes to provide young people with on the job training.

-The table below gives an overview of the Greater Letaba Municipality 2014/2015 budget.
+The table below gives an overview of the Greater Letaba Municipality 2015/2016 draft budget.